 The Theory and History of Subcreation

-Mark J.P.
-Wolf’s study of imaginary worlds theorizes world-building within and across media, including literature, comics, film, radio, television, board games, video games, the Internet, and more.
+Building Imaginary Worlds explores how worlds are made, expanded, experienced, and studied across literature, comics, film, radio, television, board games, video games, and digital media.

 "Building Imaginary Worlds is a stunning work of scholarship, encyclopedic in its scope, well-informed in its theory, and totally infectious in its enthusiasm for its topic.
 It will go down as the Bible of imaginary worlds." –Marie-Laure Ryan, author of Avatars of Story